 This scenario is known as synergistic dominance.
 Secondly, a weight that is too heavy does not allow a full range of motion—training a movement through its full range of motion results in better (and equal) muscle balance, better joint stability, proper activation of all working muscles, and higher overall gains.

 Choose intensity over time.

 A longer workout does not mean better training.
 If you are new to exercise, you may spend countless hours in the gym overtraining.
 Eventually, your body will begin to “eat” your new muscle mass to fuel your body for your lengthy workouts.
 This process is known as catabolism, a condition caused by excessive training and inadequate rest and nutrition (protein).
 Nevertheless, you can do everything you need to do in the gym in one hour, primarily if you focus on intensity over time.

 By working harder and faster, using less weight for more reps or slightly more weight for fewer reps, and reducing the rest time between sets, pushing yourself to complete your training in less time will experience more significant gains.
 Or losses if your goal is fat loss.
 Follow up your short but intense workouts with rest and a clean high-protein diet, and you will soon see results.

 Final thoughts on the five things I wish I had known when I first started weight training

 Train to your fitness level.
-If you are a beginner, train like a beginner, focus on the simple movements that produce the best results (see #3 above).
+If you are a beginner, train like a beginner, and focus on the simple movements that produce the best results (see #3 above).
 If you are training to gain muscle, your body can’t recover from the long or complicated programs followed by advanced bodybuilders!
-Those programs outlined by your favorite pro athletes in magazines or videos have taken them years to reach.
+Those programs your favorite pro athletes outlined in magazines or videos have taken them years to reach.

-As a beginner, keep it simple and focus on compound exercises that produce the most results with the least complexity.
+As a beginner, keep it simple and focus on compound exercises that produce the most results with minor complexity.
 Once your gains start to slow, it’s time to make changes as you move to intermediate programs.